avclub-chinchillas/AngryOxide-AVC/README.md

 **This tool is for research purposes only.
 I am not responsible for anything you do or damage you cause.
 Only use against networks you have permission to test.**

+### Features

+- **Interactive Interface Selection**: Select which wireless interface to use for attacks
+- **Automatic Monitor Mode**: Enables monitor mode on the selected interface
+- **AngryOxide Integration**: Runs AngryOxide as a background subprocess
+- **Hash Exfiltration**: Automatically exfils hashes every 5 seconds via `exfil_hash.sh`
+- **Whitelist Support**: Edit `whitelist.txt` to add BSSIDs to ignore

 ### Usage

 ```bash
 python3 AVC.py
 ```

-Edit `whitelist.txt` to add BSSIDs to ignore.
+The script will:
+1. Display available wireless interfaces
+2. Prompt you to select an interface
+3. Enable monitor mode on the selected interface
+4. Start AngryOxide in the background
+5. Automatically run hash exfiltration every 5 seconds
+6. Press `Ctrl-C` to gracefully shut down

 ### Quick Compatibility Check

-**Linux**: Full support on all distributions with nl80211 drivers
+**Linux**: Full support on all distributions with nl80211 drivers (Ubuntu 24.04 tested)

 The overall goal of this tool is to provide a single-interface survey capability with advanced automated attacks that result in valid hashlines you can crack with [Hashcat](https://hashcat.net/hashcat/).